cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 title: How to Give a Great Technical Presentation
 subtitle: Here's what I've learned
 tags: soft-skills
-description: Over the past five years, I've given deep thought to the power of effective public speaking.
-In this article, I share the tips and tricks I've gleaned from the best speakers.
-I hope this helps you to excel in your next technical presentation.
+description: I believe that the secret to delivering a great technical presentation is feeling in control.
+This enables the confidence to communicate effectively and it also helps to be perceived as an expert.
+In this article, I share the tips and tricks I've learned from my own flaws, and also from the best speakers.
 keywords:
   - presentation skills,
   - public speaking,